-Learning from the City's program initiation the City will take steps to ensure that the changes to PY2024 included in the amendment will begin program spending quickly after the approval of the Annual Action Plan Substantial Amendment.
+Learning from the City's program initiation the City will take steps to ensure that PY2025 will begin program spending quickly after the approval of the Annual Action Plan.
 Steps in place to ensure that it is successful are:

-- Drafting Subrecipient Agreements during the AAP amendment approval period so they can be executed once the 2024 allocation is signed. - Attaining a budget adjustment for the CDBG program once the 2024 amendment is approved so that activities can begin immediately. - Engaging with community partners throughout the process and capitalizing on the relationships made during the community engagement period for the 2024 AAP. - Continuing multi-year projects such as the sidewalk installation project begun in PY2023.
+- Drafting Subrecipient Agreements during the AAP approval period so they can be executed once the 2025 allocation is signed. - Attaining a budget adjustment for the CDBG program once the 2025 allocation is signed so that there are no delays due to City Council approval. - Engaging with community partners throughout the process and capitalizing on the relationships made during the community engagement period for the 2025 AAP. - Continuing multi-year projects such as the sidewalk installation project begun in PY2023.

-Most importantly in evaluating past performance of the CDBG program is recognizing that, as a new program, the steps taken by the City in initiating the CDBG program as a whole will continue to benefit and inform the City's approach to the subsequent program years, including PY2024.
+Most importantly in evaluating past performance of the CDBG program is recognizing that, as a new program, the steps taken by the City in initiating the CDBG program as a whole will continue to benefit and inform the City's approach to the subsequent program years, including PY2025.